goozyshi/zaxverse/src/content/blog/astro-paper-3.md

 ## Outro

-Ready to explore the exciting new features and improvements in AstroPaper v3?
-Start [using AstroPaper](https://github.com/satnaing/astro-paper) now.
+Ready to explore the exciting new features and improvements in Zaxverse v3?
+Start [using Zaxverse](https://github.com/satnaing/astro-paper) now.

 For other bug fixes and integration updates, check out the [release notes](https://github.com/satnaing/astro-paper/releases/tag/v3.0.0) to learn more.